What Is Soft Rebonding?

 Similar to its predecessor, anyone can choose to go through this process.
 There is no preferred candidate, however, this straightening method tends to be the solution for individuals who would like to smoothen and straighten their frizzy or mildly damaged hair.
 With this method, tresses become sleeker but still retain some of their own liveliness, similar to having gone for a blow dry.
-This look is ideal for someone who would like low-maintenance and professional-looking tresses while still looking natural.
+This look is ideal for someone who would like professional-looking tresses while still looking natural.

 3. What Are Its Benefits?